Hydraulics & hydrology training

 This module will provide a detailed walk-through of information and expectations when completing a flood risk assessment, specifically using the WSDOT's Flood Risk Assessment Template.
 View training slides (PDF 5.1MB) for this module.

-If you have any questions regarding this training, or have completed the module videos and would like to request a link to the comprehensive exam, please send an email to Fish Passage Training.
+If you have any questions regarding any of the information in the modulars, reference material or Q&A, or have completed the module videos and would like to request a link to the comprehensive exam, please send an email to Fish Passage Training.

 MGSFlood productivity training workshop for WSDOT projects